Mearns Castle launches Saturday Social night - bunkered.co.uk

 Mearns Castle Golf Academy in Glasgow is using its central location to great effect with the ‘Saturday Social’, a fun and innovative weekly event designed to allow golfers to incorporate some range time into their weekend.

-Music will be played on the driving range to help everyone get into the party atmosphere, while there will be loads of food and drink available to purchase from the club’s fully licensed bar.
+Music will be played on the driving range to help everyone get into the party atmosphere and food and drink will be available to purchase from the club's fully licensed bar.

 So, if you want a few beers with your mates before heading into town, what better place to start your night than at the driving range?
 Or, if your kids are bored and running riot, bring them down to Mearns Castle to let off some steam and spend quality time together as a family in the process.